Jeiwan/uniswapv3-book/src/milestone_2/output-amount-calculation.md

 # Output Amount Calculation

-Our collection of Uniswap math formulas lacks a final piece: the formula of calculating the output amount when selling ETH (that is: selling token $x$).
+Our collection of Uniswap math formulas lacks a final piece: the formula for calculating the output amount when selling ETH (that is: selling token $x$).
 In the previous milestone, we had an analogous formula for the scenario when ETH is bought (buying token $x$):

 $$\Delta \sqrt{P} = \frac{\Delta y}{L}$$